The ADAPT Project: Adaptation, Development, and Positive Trajectories in the Context of Childhood Adversity

 The purpose of this project is to determine the relationships among organizational environment, approach to practice, and case outcomes in an array of delegated Indigenous agencies in British Columbia.
 This mixed methods study will assess the organizational climate and evaluate the relationship among agency climate and approach to practice.
 At its completion, this project will identify and describe a more complex and informative picture of the relationships among environment, practice, and case outcomes.
 With this knowledge, practitioners, managers, and policy makers will be able to review their own agencies and practices to determine ways in which they can begin to make lasting improvements to the quality of practice in diverse agencies.
 The findings and methodology of this study will also help advance the dialogue concerning factors related to promoting practice excellence.
 Lastly, and perhaps most importantly, this information will further support and promote the practice of CPS, worker retention, and also improved and consistent outcomes for children.

-Exploring the Barriers and Facilitators for Effective Child Welfare Intervention for Asian-Canadian Children and Families: Perspectives of Service Users Service Providers
+Exploring the Barriers and Facilitators for Effective Child Welfare Intervention for Asian-Canadian Children and Families: Perspectives of Service Users and Service Providers

 SSHRC Insight Development Grant, 2020 – 2023